Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 Evidence to provide

-Check employee files (or employment contract) to verify if staff sign a document acknowledging that they have read, understood and agree to abide by the code of ethics.
+• Check employee files (or employment contract) to verify if staff sign a document acknowledging that they have read, understood and agree to abide by the Code of Conduct.

 Field examples / Guidance for implementation